-Edge computing is gradually and profoundly changing the way data is managed.
-The principle ?
-Process data as close as possible to the end user or the connected objects that generate it, without having to transfer them to the cloud.
+Edge computing is gradually and profoundly changing the way we manage data.
+How does it work?
+Process data as close as possible to the end user or the connected objects that generate it., without having to transfer them to the cloud.
 The result: a faster, cheaper and more reliable system.
-We will explain everything to you.
+We tell you all about it.

-Traditionally, data is stored and processed at two ends of the network :
+Traditionally, data is stored and processed at both ends of the network :

-• either closest to the user, on our computers, smartphones or on the company's local servers,
+- either as close to the user as possibleon our computers, smartphones or on the company's local servers,

-• either very far from the user, on remote servers within gigantic data centers, in the cloud.
+- either a long way from the user, on remote servers within gigantic data centers, in the cloud.

 Edge computing defines a third way.